janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 `2020-11-12 13:18:09.518031, 2020-11-12 13:18:04`<br />
 <br />

-#### Viewing Running Log Using VNC Viewer ####
-Using the code below, you can keep the active mining log open in the terminal window on the Pi.
-With this, you can use <a href="https://www.realvnc.com/en/connect/download/viewer/">VNC viewer</a> to check on its progress via smartphone or laptop.<br />
+You can use SSH to run the mining log on a remote computer to view its progress.
+Once logged into the Pi's terminal using SSH, run the below code to have the mining log run on the terminal.<br />

 `pi@raspberrypi:~ $ tail -n1 -F /home/pi/Sync/twitter/mining_log.txt`
 * _tail_ prints out any changes that occur to the file to the terminal